 Emergency Medical Services Integration; Emergency Medical Services Enhancement for Neighbor Islands and Rural Areas

-Establishes a special fund for emergency medical services to be funded by an additional fee imposed on certificates of registration for motor vehicles.
 Requires DOH to integrate emergency aeromedical services into statewide emergency medical services.
 Appropriates funds for: aeromedical services for Maui county, emergency medical services at the Waianae Coast Comprehensive Health Center, and advance life support ambulance services for parts of Maui and Hawaii.
 Requires matching county funds.
-(SD2)
+(SD1)

 HOUSE OF REPRESENTATIVES

 TWENTY-SECOND LEGISLATURE, 2003

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 Section 321-222, Hawaii Revised Statutes, is amended by adding a new definition to be appropriately inserted and to read as follows: